We found 11 online brokers that are appropriate for Trading Polish.

 Most local traders in Poland prefer to work with Polish brokers due to their domestic market expertise and Polish language support.
 Leading names include XTB (offering fractional shares in WIG20 stocks), mBank Brokerage, and BOŚ Bank.
 A growing number also use international brokerages such as eToro and Interactive Brokers, both of which now offer PLN accounts and are regulated by the FCA, CySEC or BaFin for added security.

-When selecting a Polish broker, it is crucial to verify that they are properly regulated by local authorities, primarily the KNF, and that client funds are held in segregated accounts separate from the broker’s own capital a practice mandated by the most recent KNF circular in 2025 to protect traders’ assets.
+When selecting a Polish broker, it is crucial to verify that they are properly regulated by local authorities, primarily the KNF, and that client funds are held in segregated accounts separate from the broker’s own capital a practice mandated by the most recent KNF circular to protect traders’ assets.

 A reputable Polish broker should offer a wide range of trading tools and tradable assets, including domestic and international equities (PKO Bank, PZU, CCC), forex pairs (EUR/PLN, USD/PLN), CFDs, commodities (gold, oil) and cryptocurrencies (BTC/PLN, ETH/PLN).
 Such diversity lets traders build balanced portfolios and seize global market opportunities.